Grass fire burns more than a mile along County Road 24

 Four departments responded as a fire charred a long expanse of grass Thursday, April 21, east of Scottsbluff.

 The Scottsbluff Fire Department, Scottsbluff Rural Fire Department, Gering Fire Department and Minatare Fire Department all dispatched firefighters along County Road 24 near Highland Road.
-The fire had taken hold in a ditch close to Lacy Park.
+The fire started in a ditch close to Lacy Park.

 Firefighters fought both the blaze itself and the weather as strong winds whipped ash and debris around.
 Schank said the fire burned a mile and a half of grass and damaged a stop sign, a fence and a center pivot.
 A bridge and power poles were also damaged, according to scanner traffic.